 Background Contents: White

-3. Create your layers: Click on Layer > New Layer.
+4. Create new layers: Click on Layer > New Layer.
 Then, name this layer.
 Be sure the settings are adjusted to those below.

 7. With your New Background Layer selected, click in the middle of your document to place in the color.
 You can use a solid color, insert a photo or even use text.